 Therapeutic Development Partners

-We are looking for new partners for custom generation and combinations of Optimers as next-generation biopharmaceuticals.
+We are looking for new partners for custom generation of Optimer therapeutics and Optimer delivery vehicles as next-generation biopharmaceuticals.

 Cancer Research UK

 Aptamer Group has established a collaboration with Cancer Research UK and Dan Wiseman and the Oglesby Leukaemia Research Programme at the University of Manchester.
-The project will explore the potential of aptamers as therapeutic agents for the treatment of Chronic Myelomonocytic Leukaemia (CMML) and other myeloid malignancies.
-The partnership intends to build on initial data showing the therapeutic potential of aptamers that can selectively target a key genetic mechanism involved in driving this group of cancers.
+The project will explore the potential of bifunctional Optimer therapeutics for the treatment of Chronic Myelomonocytic Leukaemia (CMML) and other myeloid malignancies.
+The partnership intends to build on initial data showing the therapeutic potential of Optimer therapeutics that can selectively target a key genetic mechanism involved in driving this group of cancers.

 This collaborative project, which brings together the platform technology developed at Aptamer Group and AstraZeneca’s leadership in Cardiovascular, Renal and Metabolism (CVRM) therapy development and expertise in drug discovery and development, aims to use Optimer-drug conjugates to enable targeted delivery specifically to the kidney.